RJT1990/mantra/README.md

 - Boilerplate classes for common dataset and model types
 - Command-line interface for training with parameter parsing
 - Automatic provisioning of cloud instances for remote training
-- Training tracking with a UI and automatic versioning of all files
+- UI to track training and automatic versioning of all files
 - Encapsulation of datasets and models by design, enabling easy sharing

 This is an alpha release.
 Join us on gitter, slack and on github.
 All contributions are welcome!